Small Business Retirement Plans in Dayton, OH

 • Tax Advantages: Contributions are tax-deductible for the business, reducing taxable income.
 Additionally, the funds grow tax-deferred, which can benefit employees' long-term savings.

-• High Contribution Limits: Employers can contribute up to the lesser of one-fourth of an employee’s compensation or $66,000 for the current year, making it a generous option for employee benefits.
+• High Contribution Limits: Employers can contribute up to the lesser of a quarter of an employee’s compensation or $66,000 for 2024, making it a advantageous option for employee benefits.

 Setting Up a Profit Sharing Plan